All you need to know to fire up the BBQ and get grilling

 Spray on; scrub as needed; wipe dry.

 Then fire up the grill to high heat.
-In the meantime, soak a stack of newspapers in water to get them quite saturated.
+In the meantime, soak a stack of newspapers in water.
 Turn the grill off, and open the lid.
 Carefully, lay the wet newspapers on top of the still-hot grate.
 Close the lid.
 The heat and the wet newspaper will create a steam-cleaning action.
 After 15 minutes or so, carefully open the lid.
 Remove the soggy newspapers, and wipe the grate clean.

 This is a strategy to create a kind of self-cleaning on your grill, provided it is gas- or propane-powered and has a lid.
-Just be careful here, as you will be using very high heat.
+Just be careful, as you will be using very high heat.

 Lay several sheets of aluminum foil over the grill rack/grate, covering it fully from side to side, front to back.
 Now turn all the burners on high, and close the lid.
 The foil is going to trap the heat below, causing the temperature to soar.
 This will burn off all of the grease and gunk in the same way this happens when you use the self-cleaning option on your traditional oven.